babolivier/metroretro-exporter/README.md

 ### Credentials

-The configuration file requires a couple of MetroRetro exporters.
+The configuration file requires a couple of MetroRetro credentials.

 To find them, open any MetroRetro board on your browser, then open the Storage section of your browser's developer tools (in the Storage